raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 #### `EventBus`

-`new EventBus[MyEvent]` is currently _the_ way to feed events into Airstream.
+`new EventBus[MyEvent]` is the general-purpose way to create a stream on which you can manually trigger events.
 EventBus exposes two properties:

 **`stream`** is the stream of events emitted by the EventBus.